Brisbane City Archives

 - phone 07 3403 8888 or 07 3403 1711 during opening hours

-You can search for archive records using eLibCat (Council's library catalogue).
+You can search for archive holdings using eLibCat (Council's library catalogue).

-Records held by the Brisbane City Archives and libraries include:
+Records held by the Brisbane City Archives include:

 - Council and local studies publications